Cars brands and logos that start with L

 Lightning Car Company Logo

 The representative of modern achievements in the field of automobile construction is the British Lightning Car Company, founded in 2007 in Fulham (London, England).
-Its direction, based on the application of modern environmentally friendly technology – the use of electricity, provided the development of cars on electric traction.
+Its direction, based on the application of modern, environmentally friendly technologies and electricity, has led to the development of electrically powered cars.
 The brand is focused on creating high-performance electric sports cars.
-The first Lightning GT model was named Car of The Show at the Excel 2008 London Motor Show.
+The first Lightning GT model was named Car of the Show at the 2008 London Motor Show at Excel.

 Ligier